Kmeakin/walrus-report/src/20-reference.md

 the number of inhabitants of each fields, and for enums, it is the sum of the number of inhabitants of each variant.

-Of particular interest are types with exactly 1 inhabitant (a *enit type*), and types with 0 inhabitants (an *uninhabited* or *empty type*).
+Of particular interest are types with exactly 1 inhabitant (a *unit type*), and types with 0 inhabitants (an *uninhabited* or *empty type*).

 ##### The unit type {#sec:reference:types:unit}